Alright, exciting news first…

 In case you missed it on social media, I started a Youtube channel!
 After learning that I didn’t need a bunch of fancy video and sound equipment to make decent videos, I finally took the plunge and tried making my first video.
 It was easy, quick, and most importantly FUN!
 So, it’s decided, I’m going to make more videos!

-Watch my first video, showing scrumptious Baked Pumpkin Pie Oatmeal, below.
-Also, make sure to subscribe to the Budget Bytes Youtube Channel, so you’ll never miss a new video.
+Make sure to subscribe to the Budget Bytes Youtube Channel, so you’ll never miss a new video.

 I’d LOVE to hear what you want to see in video format.
 Leave any ideas or suggestions in the comments below (remember, if you’ve never commented before, your comments will not show up immediately).
 I’m planning to stick to quick recipe demos, cooking techniques, and how-to’s.

 After finishing the September Challenge on a high note, I decided to continue on with my $30/week grocery budget.
 It forces me to be disciplined, creative, mindful of waste, and to really think about my fruit and vegetable consumption.

 Unfortunately, this week was pretty much a bust.
 But hey, disasters happen and I wanted to make sure to share my fails as well as my successes because both can be equally insightful.
 My big two areas of fail this week were fruit and vegetables.